Comba92/comba92.github.io/content/posts/banking/index.md

 }
 ```
 And that's it.
 It is now incredibly addicting to implement mappers.
 Have fun!
+{{<callout icon="comment">}}
+  [NROM](https://www.nesdev.org/wiki/NROM), [UxROM](https://www.nesdev.org/wiki/UxROM), [CNROM](https://www.nesdev.org/wiki/CNROM), [AxROM](https://www.nesdev.org/wiki/AxROM) are easy mappers which you should definetely implement in your emulator.

+  [MMC1](https://www.nesdev.org/wiki/MMC1) is the most used mapper of the NES.
+It is fairly more complex, but defintely worth to implement.

+  [MMC3](https://www.nesdev.org/wiki/MMC3) is more complex, but is used in almost 300 games.

+  [MMC2](https://www.nesdev.org/wiki/MMC2) is only used by Punch Out!!! but can be pretty satifying to implement.

+  [VRC6](https://www.nesdev.org/wiki/VRC6) is only used by the japanese version of Castlevania III and other few games, but it has an incredible expansion audio chip which is very fun to implement.
+{{</callout>}}

 ## Banking system use in my NES emulator
 I have developed a NES emulator and roughly 30 mappers are working flawlessly with this system.